matthewidavis/PTZOptics-Moondreams/README.md

 ## About the Technology

-**MoonDream** is a vision-language model, meaning it understands both images and text.
+**MoonDream** is a visual reasoning model (also called a vision-language model), meaning it understands both images and text together.
 This lets it answer open-ended questions about what it sees, rather than just detecting pre-defined categories.
+Visual reasoning bridges the gap between seeing and understanding.

 **PTZOptics** creates professional PTZ (pan-tilt-zoom) cameras for live streaming, broadcasting, and video production.
-These demos explore how AI vision can enhance camera automation and production workflows.
+These demos explore how visual reasoning can enhance camera automation and production workflows—imagine cameras that don't just track motion, but understand what's happening in a scene.

 ---